flowerchecker/taskchain/docs/utils.md

 ## `@persistent` decorator

-This decorator can be used on class methods without arguments.
+This decorator can be used on class methods **without arguments**.
-Result of this method is cached in `self.__method_name` attribute after first call.
+Result of this method is stored in `self.__method_name` attribute after first call.
-On other calls cached value is return.
+On other calls stored value is returned.

 !!!
 Tip
-    You can also combine `@persistent` with `@property` decorator, just `@property` is before `@persistent`.
+    You can also combine `@persistent` with `@property` decorator, just make sure that `@property` is before `@persistent`.

-This can be useful lazy behaviour of your classes.
+This can be useful in implementation of lazy behaviour of your classes.

 !!!
 Example
     === "lazy solution"